Join Our eNewsletter!

 What Are Measles, Mumps, And Rubella?

-Measles causes an illness with fever and a rash.
-Measles is transmitted easily from person to person through coughing, sneezing or direct contact.
-Mumps causes fever and swelling of the glands in the mouth and throat area
+Measles is a viral respiratory tract infection that causes fever and rash.
+It's transmitted easily from person to person through coughing, sneezing, or direct contact.

-Measles is prevalent in the developing world, and is easily transmitted through coughing, sneezing or direct contact.
-The potential for Rubella exposure is greater in developing countries.
+Measles is prevalent in the developing world, and the potential for rubella exposure is also greater in developing countries.